 You’ll return relaxed, refreshed and revving to go.
 Immerse yourself in positive psychology, the science of well-being.
 We’ll give you the ingredients to live a life of authentic happiness from the peak moments of joy to the deeper meaning and purpose.
 A break that nurtures mind, body and spirit.

-Join two of the UK’s leading positive psychologists Miriam Akhtar MAPP and Jen Rolfe MAPP as they join forces for the first time to launch the Happiness Retreat in the wine-growing village of Sauternes, SW France from 12-17 February 2019.
+Join two of the UK’s leading positive psychologists Miriam Akhtar MAPP and Jen Rolfe MAPP as they join forces for the first time to launch the Happiness Retreat.

 Miriam and Jen are both positive psychologists.
 They were two of the first pioneers to graduate from the Masters in Applied Positive Psychology (MAPP), set up by Prof Martin Seligman, author of Authentic Happiness, to train ‘positive psychologists to make the world a happier place.‘ Miriam is one of 100 global experts invited to contribute to the World Book of Happiness and has written 5 other books.
 She runs courses in Happiness Habits for workplace well-being and personal development.